krishauser/Klampt/README.md

 -   None

 **0.10.0** (1/20/2024)
--   New geometry types `OccupancyGrid` and `Heightmap`.  `OccupancyGrid` uses the same `VolumeGrid` data structure as `ImplicitSurface`.  `Heightmap` can represent orthographic heightmaps (e.g., elevation maps) as well as depth maps coming from RGB-D cameras.
+-   New geometry types `OccupancyGrid` and `Heightmap`.
+The `VolumeGrid` data structure is deprecated but aliases to `ImplicitSurface`.  `Heightmap` can represent orthographic heightmaps (e.g., elevation maps) as well as depth maps coming from RGB-D cameras.
 Many more [proximity queries](blob/master/Cpp/docs/Manual-Geometry.md) are implemented / accelerated.
 -   Viewport data structure now accepts non-square pixels and non-centered focal points, making it compatible with calibrated camera intrinsics.
 API breaking change; to resize viewports and keep the FOV and relative center, use `Viewport.resize(w,h)`.
 -   C++ API: Breaking changes to KrisLibrary Geometry API, now reflected in KrisLibrary `0.2` and later.
 Older builds of Klampt will need to pull KrisLibrary branch `0.1`.
 -   C++ API: Renamed `Merge` to `Union` for all geometries.
 Added `Merge` function that merges a single geometry into the current geometry's representation.